sopra-fs24-group-19/server-group19/contributions.md

     * Task API setup for frontend - searching which one is more suitable for our project: https://github.com/orgs/sopra-fs24-group-19/projects/1/views/3?pane=issue&itemId=60169481
     * Further work: connection of front and backend, changing some minor visual details in HomeFeed.tsx, UserProfile.tsx
 * Week 4 - Github issues worked on:
-   * FE US4 (API, adjusting filtering): https://github.com/sopra-fs24-group-19/client-group19/issues/13
+   * FE US4 (API, adjusting filtering, styling): https://github.com/sopra-fs24-group-19/client-group19/issues/13

 * Name: Sina Klerings (For further details, please read the comment section in the links)